 Psychology is a diverse and thriving science devoted to understanding behaviour and the human mind.
-In PSYC106 you will receive an introduction to four major domains: personality, abnormal, social, and developmental psychology, in addition to applied and industrial/organizational psychology.
-You will also learn about the different research methods used in each of these domains.
-The course text listed below contains relevant reading materials for the different lecture modules (see Chapters 11 – 17).
-Some lectures may also require supplementary reading.
-Details for the latter will be provided by individual lecturers in due course.
+In PSYC106 you will receive an introduction to five major domains: personality, abnormal, social, developmental, and organisational psychology.
+You will also learn about the different research methods used in each of these domains

 On successfully passing this course, students will:(a) Have learned some of the key terms used in the study of developmental, social, abnormal, and applied psychology.(b) Have gained an understanding of key concepts and theories in developmental, social, abnormal, and applied psychology.(c) Have practiced some of the research techniques in the laboratory that are used to gain scientific knowledge in psychology.(d) Have demonstrated elementary abilities in handling quantitative data in psychology.(e) Have demonstrated abilities to write clearly about research procedures and data in a research report.(f) Have practiced effective study skills.

 Students must attend one activity from each section.

 Lectures self-allocation will be accessible through My Timetable on Monday, 12 July, and Labs self-allocation will be accessible through My Timetable on Monday, 19 July.Lab classes will start from the second week of the term, beginning 26 July.

 and Virginia McIntosh

 O’Shea, R. P. & McKenzie, W. A;

 Writing for Psychology;

 South Melbourne: Cengage, 2013.